 - Catch up on those I’ll-get-to-it-soon tasks

 Reports, reviews, budgets, old feature requests you haven’t gotten to—put that shorter attention span to doing the admin stuff that gets put off when you’re in the heat of project work.
 For example, consider feature requests, respond to emails, close up tasks, etc.

 Get those meandering attention spans in one room and put the imaginations to good use!
 Structure a series of brainstorming meetings that could take your product, business or goals to the next level.

 - Restructure your team or working environment

-If summer leaves you with some down time around the office, look around you.
+If summer leaves you with some downtime around the office, look around you.
 Is your team as streamlined and efficient and productive as it could be, or is there a bit of finagling you could do to make the group work better together?
 How about the working environment?
 Do team members collaborate effectively or are they siloed; is motivation flagging or are people working at cross purposes?
-This is a good time to start instituting changes before heading back into the second most-productive season of the year, fall.
+This is a good time to start instituting changes before heading back into the second-most-productive season of the year, fall.

 - Take that dream vacation

-Like they say, if you see a door opening, go through it.
+As they say, if you see a door opening, go through it.
 That opening is the sound of crickets in your office.
 So what that half the world is out and about vacationing.
 Sometimes a good stretch of holiday time can be the best gift to your career.
 Everyone needs to recharge, and if you came out of a particularly gnarly-busy winter/spring take the time off you need so you don’t burn out.

 Of course, no one is saying that you have to be less productive when the sun’s out.
 If this is your season to shine and get things done like nobody’s business, do it!
 And if you find yourself staring out the window longingly and working with shorter chunks of focus, just know that you’re not alone.
 And then, make the most of it.